IBM Cloud Docs

 Explicit registry reference

-Typically, the docker registry is referenced via the full docker URL in the compose file.
-For example,
+Typically, the docker registry is referenced through the full docker URL in the compose file.
+See the following example:

 services: